 While probably not being the single reason for questioning VPNs, the untouchable nature of internet security seems like a likely cause.

 Another reason might be related to VPN use cases.
 While the purpose of a VPN is to secure your internet traffic, there are many other ways that people utilize this tool, from bypassing censorship to accessing blocked websites.

 Let’s explore all those VPN use cases in the next section.

-You’ve probably heard YouTubers or your friends sharing their experiences about VPNs.
-But VPNs weren’t created for individual users at first.
-It was a digital security tool for big companies, meant to secure their assets and data.
+VPNs weren’t created for individual users.
+At first, it was a digital security tool for big companies, meant to secure their assets and data.